Skip to content

 Brand Deal Negotiation and Management

-This is the flagship service for most talent-focused agencies.
-They:
+This is the flagship service for talent-focused agencies.
+Done well, it covers:

-• Identify brand partnership opportunities that fit your niche and audience
+• Identifying brand partnership opportunities aligned with your niche and audience

-The value here is significant.
-According to Influencer Marketing Hub, creators who negotiate through agencies or managers typically earn 30-50% more per brand deal than those who negotiate independently.
+You’ll be fascinated and feel a strong compulsion to pay attention here: creators who negotiate through experienced agencies or managers consistently earn 30-50% more per brand deal than those negotiating independently.
+That gap compounds significantly over a career.

 Content Strategy and Coaching

-• Identifying trending formats and sounds that fit your niche
+• Identifying trending formats and sounds relevant to your niche

-• Analyzing your analytics to understand what works
+• Analyzing your analytics to understand what actually drives results

-• Providing feedback on content before you post
+• Providing content feedback before you post — not just after something flops

-• Teaching you the principles of viral content
+• Teaching you the principles behind viral content so you can replicate it

 Monetization Strategy

-Beyond brand deals, agencies help you monetize in multiple ways:
+Beyond brand deals, strong agencies build multiple revenue streams:

 • TikTok Creator Fund optimization